Gaddafi loyalists charged in Malta with hijacking plane - Nigeria Today

 Gaddafi loyalists charged in Malta with hijacking plane

-The post Gaddafi loyalists charged in Malta with hijacking plane appeared first on BusinessDay : News you can trust.
+The post Gaddafi loyalists charged in Malta with hijacking plane appeared first on The Herald Nigeria – 24/7 News updates from Nigeria.

 Follow us on twitter @NigeriaTodayNG